This is an article about that bizarre little cutie, the bee-fly. It was written for our local nature newsletter.

 Those who remember their truths, who hang fast to their reasons,

-Hold the power to halt these petty whirlpools of seasons.
+Hold the power to quell these petty whirlpools of seasons.

 Original: